-Hence, in zero-shot, instead of having a speech-to-semantics dataset $D^{A \shortrightarrow L, t} $, we have a text-to-semantics pair set $D^{T \shortrightarrow L, t}$ in the target domain, and an external speech-to-text pair set $D^{A \shortrightarrow T}$.
-Unlike~\citet{pasad-etal-2022-use} or \citet{mdhaffar2022e2e}, the external speech-to-text data $D^{A \shortrightarrow T}$ may be independently collected and have sample pairs from other domains.
-We divide $D^{A \shortrightarrow T}$ into two disjoint subsets, with samples either in the \textbf{target domain $t$} or being \textbf{other domains $o$}:
+In our zero-shot setting, instead of having a speech-to-semantics dataset $D^{A \shortrightarrow L, t} $, we have a text-to-semantics pair set $D^{T \shortrightarrow L, t}$ in the target domain, and an external speech-to-text pair set $D^{A \shortrightarrow T}$.
+Unlike~\citet{pasad-etal-2022-use} or \citet{mdhaffar2022e2e}, the provided speech-to-text data $D^{A \shortrightarrow T}$ may be independently collected and have sample pairs from an external domain.
+We divide $D^{A \shortrightarrow T}$ into two disjoint subsets, with samples either in the \textbf{target domain $t$} or being \textbf{external domain $\epsilon$}:

+A domain denotes data collection scenarios.
+The $\epsilon$ can be \textit{matched} or \textit{mismatched} to the $t$ domain.

 Given $D^{T \shortrightarrow L, t}$ and $D^{A \shortrightarrow T}$, we aim to learn an E2E SLU model $\tilde{\Theta}^{A \shortrightarrow L}$ that performs close to ${\Theta}^{A \shortrightarrow L, t}$.
 This is zero-shot, as training our $\tilde{\Theta}^{A \shortrightarrow L}$ uses no speech-semantics pairs $D^{A \shortrightarrow L, t}$.
 We created the below two datasets to study this problem: